Opuntia arenaria, Sand Cactus

 Other Notes

-This prickly pear species is closely akin to other dry-fruited species of Opuntia, but due to its low chromosome number and morphological stability, it is usually considered to be a distinct and well-defined species.
-O. arenaria is separated from the larger Opuntia polyacantha varieties because the pads in O. polyacantha are usually well over 3 cm in diameter, as well as the fact that occasional individuals of that taxon may have pink, red, or magenta pigmentation in their flowers.
-Opuntia polyacantha is tetraploid (2n = 44), whereas O. arenaria is diploid (2n = 22).
-The two Opuntias are not known to occur sympatrically.
+This prickly pear species is closely related to other dry-fruited Opuntia species; however, its low chromosome number and morphological stability support its recognition as a distinct and well-defined species.
+Opuntia arenaria can be differentiated from the larger varieties of Opuntia polyacantha by several key features: the cladodes of O. polyacantha are typically greater than 5 cm across, and some individuals exhibit pink, red, or magenta flower pigmentation, which is absent in O. arenaria.
+Cytogenetically, O. polyacantha is tetraploid (2n = 44), while O. arenaria is diploid (2n = 22).
+These two species are not known to occur sympatrically.